 Tech enthusiasts drool like Pavlov’s dogs at the mere hint of a new $1,000 phone from Apple or LG or Samsung, but in reality, many people don’t buy flagship phones.
 But even inexpensive phones should be great too, right?
 That is the theory behind Android Go — and at MWC 2018, Google unveiled a wave of phones supporting the platform.
 Here’s everything you need to know.

 Aren’t there lots of versions of Android already?
 Why build yet another?

 In developing markets like India and Brazil, smartphone infrastructure is the biggest barrier to the adoption of online services, not handset ownership.
 Hundreds of millions of people in India use Android phones — more than in the United States, Google says — but they suffer from expensive, spotty networks that make it difficult to reliably access the web.
-To address that problem, in May of 2017 Google launched Android Go: a new platform for bandwidth-optimized apps.
+To address that problem, in May 2017 Google launched Android Go: A new platform for bandwidth-optimized apps.

 “Part of Android’s mission is to bring computing to everyone,” Dave Burke, Google’s vice president of engineering, said in a blog post.
 “We’re excited about seeing more users come online for the first time as the price of entry-level smartphones drop, and we want to help manufacturers continue to offer lower-cost devices that provide a great experience for these users.”